davidlamt/personal-blog/content/post/software-development/18-run-script-on-boot-using-rcd.md

 Thanks for reading through the entire post, hopefully it made sense and helped you achieve what you were after!

-Sorry for the terrible humor. 🙂
+Also, sorry for the terrible humor. 🙂

 During this process of exploration, I found it slightly inconvenient to get a script to run using the System V init system.
 Maybe this is why it is becoming deprecated on newer systems.

 However, many systems still keep this init system around for backwards compatibility so understanding it is beneficial.

 Furthermore, despite my qualms, I still like how this method does not abstract the process too much.
-It makes me feel like I understand what is happening better and as a result, I am probably better informed for other init systems.
+It makes me feel like I understand what is happening better and as a result, I am probably better informed to use other init systems.

 Would you still consider using the System V init system if other init systems were available?
 Do you believe that the more recent methods for initializing a script is too abstracted?